Petersons Chapter 2

 “Good point.
 All the information is in the file I’ve provided for each of you.
 These are public records, just to head off the next question.”
 Everyone smiled.

-“Yes, Mr. Julius Ramsey and his wife, Maggie, rented the truck,” the lieutenant said.
+“Yes, Mr. Julius Ramsey and his wife Maggie rented the truck,” the lieutenant said.
 “They were furniture shopping at Modern Home Furnishings and thought they could save delivery costs by renting the truck.
 They pulled into the parking lot just after eight o’clock.
 They were in the store shopping when the robbery occurred.”

 “How big was the gap?”
 James asked.

 “Not wide, but noticeable,” the lieutenant said.
-“On the newer models, the pull-down latch catches at about three quarters of an inch.
-On the older models, it’s about one to one and one-half inches.”
+“On the newer models, the pull-down latch catches at about three-quarters of an inch.
+On the older models, it’s about one to one-and-one-half inches.”

 “Was he arrested?”
 Tobius asked.